colinta/SublimeClipboardManager/README.md

 There are two ways to find out what you've got hanging out in your clipboard history, you should use both.
 The `clipboard_manager_choose_and_paste` command is your goto.
 It uses the fuzzy finder input panel, so you can quickly find and paste the entry you want.

-The other useful trick is to use `clipboard_manager_show` to show an output panel at the bottom of the screen.
-As you scroll through history using `clipboard_manager_next` and `clipboard_manager_previous`, it will update that panel, with an arrow pointing to the current entry.
-Then you can `clipboard_manager_next_and_paste`, and it will get updated then, too.
-Keeps you sane if you're doing something crazy.
+The other useful trick is to use `clipboard_manager_next`/`clipboard_manager_previous` to show an output panel at the bottom of the screen.
+As you scroll through history it will update that panel, with syntax highlighting, too!
+Then you can `clipboard_manager_next_and_paste`, and if you keep the panel open it will update as you keep pasting.

 If you've got a repetive task to do, with lots of copy/pastes, use registers.
 They do not get affected by usual copy/pasting, so you can rest assured that your work flow will not get affected.
 The keyboard shortcuts are unfortunately quite verbose (`super+ctrl+shift+c, letter/digit`), but look at Example.sublime-keymap and you'll see that it is easy to assign a quicker shortcut for registers you like to use.
 Registers do not have to be one letter, any string can be used as the key.